maeslopezortiz/GradientBoostingRegressor/README.md

 markers = [50,100, 200, 300, 400, 500, 1000, 2000]
 ```

-Runing in a loop and saving results in a csv file.
+Running in a loop and saving results in a csv file.
 ```sh
 for i in markers:
     new_markers = p0[-i:]